What is Shiatsu?

-The aim of a Shiatsu Practitioner is to rebalance the flow of energy (Ki), along the meridians or channels.
-The surface touch uses points on the surface known as Tsubo to access those meridians.
-The practitioner feels for excessive (Jitsu) or deficient (Kyo) energy (Ki) within the meridians as they control the movement in the body (blood, gas, air, water).
+The main goal of Shiatsu is to rebalance the ki energy along with the meridians or energy channels.
+The surface touch accesses the meridians by using the points on the surface called "Tsubo".
+The excessive (Jitsu) or deficient (Kyo) ki is identified as the practitioner controls the movement of the body.

 Shiatsu starts with the practitioner examining the client's pulse, tongue, face, hara (the stomach area), and the spinal column to determine the kind of treatment to be used.
 The client remains fully clothed and may opt to lie or sit down throughout the treatment.
 A session typically lasts for about an hour.

 Practitioners use fingers, thumbs and palms in applying pressure in a continuous and rhythmic sequence.
 Shiatsu incorporates techniques like pressure, holding, rubbing, heating, stretching, or a combination which can be firm and deep, but applied with sensitivity.
 These techniques give an all-over treatment, aiming for the treatment of the patient on a very holistic level.